 This means that you can drag and drop the mobile version just as easily as the desktop version.

-Keep in mind that a lot of website design platforms create the mobile version based off of the template design.
+Keep in mind that a lot of website design platforms create the mobile version based on the desktop design.
 This means you’re usually limited in terms of what you can do, but not with Showit.

 Showit allows you to completely customize everything from the fonts to the colors and of course the design itself.
 This allows you to perfectly match your website to the expensive branding you invested in.

-Want something bold and bright?
+Want something bold or bright?
 Easy.
 The same goes for editorial and minimal designs.

 If you get stuck, you can ask the Facebook group or just pose a simple Google search.
 You’re likely to find a lot of straightforward tutorials that will help you — whether you want to add an interactive quiz, embed an email opt-in, update your color palette or adjust your contact form (I use Dubsado for mine).

 If you’re familiar with the Adobe suite (InDesign, Illustrator, etc.), Showit will come to you naturally.
 For those without a huge design background, though, it can be overwhelming at first.
 But, there are many tutorials and resources that make it easy to learn if you put your mind to it.
 (And trust me, you started a business.
 Building a website on Showit is a fun piece of the puzzle!)

 If you’re planning on selling hundreds of products, Showit probably isn’t the best option for you.
 However, Showit does integrate seamlessly with e-commerce plugins (like Shopify) to help you easily sell a curated collection of products (less than 50 is best).
 My friend at MKDesign Studio has some super helpful resources for creating a digital shop with Showit.